kevinveenbirkenbach/infinito/application/symfony/src/Domain/README.md

 ## Conventions
 ### Services
-Classes which are optimized to be injected as a service MUST end on the suffix ** *Service.php**.
+Classes which are optimized to be injected as a service MUST end on the suffix **Service.php**.
 ## Folders
-A folder MUST end on the suffix ** *Management ** to show that it has the purpose to manage something.
+A folder MUST end on the suffix **Management.php** to show that it has the purpose to manage something.

 # Domain Overview